atgu/GWASpy/docs/phasing.rst

      - Type of service.
 Default is Service backend where jobs are executed on a multi-tenant compute cluster in Google Cloud
    * - :code:`--billing-project`
      - Billing project to be used for the job(s)
-   * - :code:`--bucket`
-     - Bucket associated with the billing project
    * - :code:`--software`
      - Software to use for phasing.
 Options: [:code:`eagle`, :code:`shapeit`].
 Default is :code:`eagle`
    * - :code:`--reference`